-If you’ve been experiencing vaginal bleeding, are at risk for preterm labor, have certain heart or lung diseases, or other health concerns, you physician may warn you to take it easy and/or limit your exercise choices.
+If you’ve been experiencing vaginal bleeding, are at risk for preterm labor, have certain heart or lung diseases, or other health concerns, your physician may warn you to take it easy and/or limit your exercise choices.
 Otherwise, you will likely find that your providers encourage you to get up and get moving.

 Not sure what exercise is right for you?
 Walking is a great choice for many women.
 Make sure to walk in public places where you can access help if you need it.
-Take a cell phone with you or walk with a friend in case of emergencies.
+Take a cellphone with you or walk with a friend in case of emergencies.

-Other good choices include cycling on a stationary bike, swimming, and other low-impact aerobic exercises.
+Other good choices include cycling on a stationary bike, swimming and other low-impact aerobic exercises.
 Don’t forget that stretching is important, too, and can be a great form of exercise.

-Whatever exercise you choose, remember to warm up, cool down, and stay hydrated.
+Whatever exercise you choose, remember to warm up, cool down and stay hydrated.
 You want to increase your heart rate and get the endorphins flowing, but be careful of pushing it too hard, too fast.

 If you begin bleeding while exercising, stop immediately and call your healthcare provider.
 Additionally, if you experience chest pain, rapid heartbeat, shortness of breath, headache or dizziness, stop exercising.
 Common sense should always prevail.